LRosen656/USDA_GEMS_TASK1/README.md

 Recall Accuracy = TP / (TP + FN)          ## Checks for ommissions.

+Specificity = TN / (TN + FP)              ## Checks for ommissions (of non vegetation).

+Where TP is true positive, TN is true negative, FP is false positive, and FN is false negative.

 ### Percent Vegetation

 This notebook uses ExGR-Zero-Threshold created in "2.2_Otsu_Thresh_Zero.ipynb", the prepared images ceated in "0.2_Image_Crop.ipynb", and the vegetation indicies created in "1.0_Vegetation_Index.ipynb" to summarize vegetation cover.
 The reason why ExGR-Zero-Threshold is used is because it had the highest overall accuracy.
 First, a dataframe is created using "Oat_Data.csv".
 Then, percent vegetation is found by taking the average of each classified image (total vegetation/ area).
 The normalized green is found from the prepared images and clipped to the classified vegetation.
 EXG, EXGR, GLI, and VARI indicies are also clipped to the classified vegetation.
 Finally, the average is found by taking the sum of the value and dividing it by the sum of classified vegetation.